Gikoskos/chessgame-cli/README.md

 # Sample chess library

-compile with -lncurses flag on gcc\n
+compile with -lncurses flag on gcc

 colors and stuff only work on linux platforms for now